jdauphant/ansible-role-ssl-certs/README.md

 Then simply include the role as in the first example.

-## Example to use this role with my Nginx role ( https://github.com/jdauphant/ansible-role-nginx )
+## Example to use this role with my Nginx role: [jdauphant.nginx](https://github.com/jdauphant/ansible-role-nginx)

 ```YAML
  - hosts: all